-Upon graduation in two years, students who complete these tracks will receive an M.S. in SLP with a concentration in one of the two areas.
+Upon graduation in two years, students who complete this track will receive an M.S. in SLP with a concentration in the two areas.
 This unique opportunity, already building on a medically oriented SLP program, will give students an advanced and marketable degree tailored to their field.

 As a student, you will have unique experiences in: